nomestackunreal/Sapphire/README.md

 I coded this library in YueScript, it's a language that compiles to Lua.
 You can use this library in a YueScript project or a normal Lua project too

-The Lua files of this project will be at `build/` directory and the YueScript files will be at `src/` folder
+The Lua files of this project will be at `build/` directory *(currently non-existent)* and the YueScript files will be at `src/` folder

 ## Example